 Dr. Bruce Tuckman's "Forming Storming Norming Performing" theory is an elegant and helpful explanation of team development and behavior.
 Tuckman's model explains that as the team develops maturity and ability, relationships are established in stages.
-The stages described below may not be experienced in the order in which they are listed, and although ideal, your team may or may not reach the final 'performing' stage by the time that the trip is over.
-The important thing to remember is that the dynamics described here are common to every Global Village team, and this knowledge will help you to adjust to the needs of your team throughout your time in the host community.
+The stages described below may not be experienced in the order in which they are listed, and although ideal, your team might not reach the final "performing" stage by the time the trip is over.
+The important thing to remember is that the dynamics described here are common to every Global Village team, and this knowledge will help you adjust to the needs of your team throughout your time in the host community.